 Size Difference

-If unable to spot the difference by just looking at it, just remember that the total length of the concert ukulele is 23 inches, the soprano ukulele is 21 inches, and the tenor is 26 inches.
-It is somewhere in between the soprano and tenor, so if unsure of what to choose, this is the best compromise.
+If you can’t see the difference, remember the concert ukulele is 23 inches long, the soprano is 21 inches, and the tenor is 26 inches.
+The concert ukulele sits between the soprano and tenor, making it a great middle ground if you’re unsure what to pick.

 Sound and Tone